(Part time or full time)

-Given the significant growth of the early intervention and cochlear implant programs, The Shepherd Centre is seeking an enthusiastic and experienced paediatric audiologist to provide services at our Canberra centre.
-Given current growth in the service this position may be increased over time.
-Audiological responsibilities will include all aspects of paediatric hearing assessment, discussing results with families including electrophysiological tests, providing guidance to parents and professionals about maximising a child’s access to sound, and all aspects of cochlear implant and Baha management from pre-operative evaluation to ongoing post-operative management.
-Some travel between centres may be required, and extensive training will be provided to the successful applicant.
+An exciting opportunity has arisen to join our rapidly expanding program.
+We are seeking an enthusiastic and experienced paediatric audiologist to join our interdisciplinary team and to work across our 5 centres in NSW/ACT.
+Audiological responsibilities will include all aspects of paediatric hearing assessment, discussing results with families including electrophysiological tests, providing guidance to parents and professionals about maximizing a child’s access to sound and all aspects of cochlear implant and Baha® management from pre-operative evaluation to ongoing post-operative management.
+Travel between our 5 centres will be required and extensive training will be provided to the successful applicant.

-To thrive in the role you need to demonstrate:
+To thrive in the role you would need to demonstrate:

-- Knowledge of current paediatric hearing devices, including hearing aids, CI and Baha®
+• Knowledge of current paediatric hearing devices, including hearing aids, cochlear implants and Baha®

-- All applicants must be, or eligible to be, a Full member of Audiology Australia Ltd with a current CCP (or working towards it)
+• All applicants must be, or eligible to be, a Full member of Audiology Australia Ltd with a current CCP (or working towards it)

-For the right candidate we would consider regular working arrangements between 15 and 30 hours per week which could be worked between 3 to 5 days.
+For the right candidate we would consider part time applicants with a minimum of 3 days per week.
 In addition, TSC offers flexible working conditions, salary packaging options (available to professionals working in the not-for-profit sector) and 6 weeks annual leave pro rata.

-Email applications including CV and cover letter to firstname.lastname@example.org
+To apply: Email applications including your CV and cover letter to Sharon Hill ([email protected])